You’re stuck in a rut working for low-paying clients at content mills.

 Brooklin Nash believes samples are an effective route out of working for content mills: “I think it’s much more difficult to stand out on those platforms, which makes it a race to the bottom and a losing battle.
 Getting bylined articles around the web seems much more worth the effort.”

-New clients will want to see samples of your blog posts, email copy, newsletters, landing pages, whitepapers, etc., before they’re willing to work with you.
+When onboarding new clients, they’ll want to see samples of your blog posts, email copy, newsletters, landing pages, whitepapers, etc., before they’re willing to work with you.

 Clips on a client site would be ideal, but try the following if you’re starting from scratch: